GlyphLabs/PogBot/PRIVACY.md

 ## Data Usage

-PogBot only uses data for the bot's reaction feature.
+PogBot uses message content data for the bot's reaction feature.

 ## Changes to This Privacy Policy